mikediessner/nubo/docs/_build/html/_sources/overview.rst.txt

   [#Jones1998]_ and upper confidence bound (UCB) [#Srinivas2010]_ can be used for sequential single-point problems where results are evaluated after each iteration.
-Multi-point   batches for parallel evaluation or asynchronous problems where the optimnisation algorithm is continued while other points are still being evaluated can be performed via Monte Carlo acquisition functions [#Wilson2018]_.
+Multi-point   batches for parallel evaluation or asynchronous problems where the optimisation algorithm is continued while other points are still being evaluated can be performed via Monte Carlo acquisition functions [#Wilson2018]_.